Last Updated on March 26, 2021

 I love travelling by train for lots of reasons – its easier, a lot more relaxing than driving and you also see more than you can from a metal tube flying at 36,000 feet.

-If you are planning a European train journey or even more specifically the same train trip that we took from London to Berlin and onto Prague than my practical guide to the train, stations and the journey in general will help you.
+If you are planning a European train journey or even more specifically the same train trip that we took from London to Berlin and onto Prague than my practical guide to the trains, stations we changed at along the way and the journey in general will help you.

 If this a journey you plan to take read all about our experiences of traveling by train London Berlin Prague in Europe.